Getting Around Healdsburg

 Buses and Trains

 Explore central Sonoma County by train.
-Sonoma-Marin Area Rail Transit (SMART) runs sleek, energy-efficient, clean diesel trains on 43 miles of track starting near the Charles M Schulz-Sonoma County Airport in northern Santa Rosa, and heading south to Marin County.
+Sonoma-Marin Area Rail Transit (SMART) runs sleek, energy-efficient, clean diesel trains on 45 miles of track starting near the Charles M Schulz-Sonoma County Airport in northern Santa Rosa, and heading south to Larkspur in Marin County, which offers ferry service to San Francisco.
 For a roundup of attractions, hotels, and restaurants near each of the six SMART train stations in Sonoma County, read our Guide to Exploring Sonoma County by SMART Train.

 Sonoma County Transit (SCT) offers three bus routes in Healdsburg - a local route around town; an intercity route to Cloverdale in the north and Santa Rosa in the south; and a north county route that connects to SMART's airport train station.
 In downtown Santa Rosa, you can transfer to other SCT bus routes or Golden Gate Transit buses to San Francisco.